LPDI-EPFL/masif/README.md

 Deciphering interaction fingerprints from protein molecular surfaces using geometric deep learning.
 Nat Methods 17, 184–192 (2020). https://doi.org/10.1038/s41592-019-0666-6

-<span style="color:red">Note: Since Feb 2020, we have greatly simplified the installation of MaSIF by no longer requiriring Matlab (all the code is now 100% python.
+<span style="color:red">Note: Since Feb 2020, we have greatly simplified the installation of MaSIF by replacing all Matlab code with Python code.
 However, this slightly changes the results from the paper.
 To reproduce the results for the paper exactly as published (with the pretrained neural networks) you can obtain it at: https://github.com/pablogainza/masif_paper </span>.

 MaSIF is distributed under an [Apache License](https://raw.githubusercontent.com/LPDI-EPFL/masif/master/LICENSE).
 This code is meant to serve as a tutorial, and the basis for researchers to exploit MaSIF in protein-surface learning tasks.